epam/edp-install/docs/operator-guide/install-kiosk.md

 # Kiosk Setup

 [Kiosk](https://github.com/loft-sh/kiosk) is a multi-tenancy extension for managing tenants and namespaces in a shared Kubernetes cluster.
-Within EDP, Kiosk is used to separate resources and enables the following options:
+Within EDP, Kiosk is used to separate resources and enables the following options (see more [details](edp-kiosk-usage.md)):

 * Access to the EDP tenants in a Kubernetes cluster;